xianyu564/divination-vs-science/README_EN.md

 - **Commercial use**: Requires separate licensing

 **"Partially Open Source" means**:
-- ✅ **Content Fully Open**: slides, speaker notes, readings and other core content are open to all users
+- ✅ **Content Fully Open**: lectures, speaker notes, academic resources and other core content are open to all users
 - 🔒 **Partial Benefits**: Sponsors receive additional benefits like private repository access
 - 💼 **Commercial Use**: Requires separate licensing

+### Dual Positioning
+1. **Knowledge Community**: Philosophical thinking platform exploring the relationship between divination and science
+2. **Startup Cold Start**: Philosophical framework knowledge repository for the Elephenotype startup project

 ### Core Question
 We start with a fundamental question: **"Is Fortune-Telling Science?"**